abbamediabanner

 1929-1948:

-1) Early Post-modern art, media and philosophy manufacture "escapisms" during chaotic times.
+1) Media and philosophy manufacture "escapisms" during chaotic times.

 2) Depression ravaged country demands revolutionary big government to manage Modern era's growing pains.
-Federal bureaucracies established, including: work programs, welfare, social security, etc.
+Federal bureaucracies expand, with establishment of: work programs, welfare, social security, etc.

-3) Indifference to sacrifice: an experimental expression begins within very small urbanite New Thought circles.
+3) Indifference to sacrifice: an experimental expression begins within underground New Thought circles.

-4) Social Sequestration made possible by combination of urban population explosion, and now governmental dependence.
+4) Social Sequestration is made possible by combination of urban population explosion, and governmental dependence.

 Never before had the United States government expanded to the levels it did during the Great Depression.
-Citizens turned to President Roosevelt's "New Deal" government to step in and clean up the 1930's depression.
+Citizens turned to President Roosevelt's "New Deal" put them back to work.
+By this time, it became clear: many struggled in the new symbolic world of ideas, finance, and leadership.
 The depression called for a much more powerful government to relegate commerce, jobs, retirement, unemployment, and more.
 We begin to see heroes being born out of the youth of this era.
 These youth are now known as The Builder Generation.
 The Builder Generation was determined to press in to scrape what they could for their families, sacrifice beyond our understanding, and get America back to work.
 The depression would be just the beginning of the Builder Generation's long mid 20th century struggle.

-The American fears and needs of this very difficult time became a literary metaphor in the 1938 MGM production of the Wizard of Oz.
-Everyone longed for a place far away from their troubles...over the rainbow.
+American fears and needs were extoled in MGM's literary metaphor the 1938 film production of the Wizard of Oz.
+The country identified with the missing pieces of themselves, (which were really still there all along), and longing for a place far away from their troubles...over the rainbow.

 oz

-We also see the beginnings of a nation getting comfortable with government's new mammoth role for the modern era, as individual citizens add the government to their corporate/industrial support system.
-How does this dependency factor into postmodern thought?
-Simply that, individuals and families are now facilitated to divorce themselves from personal and local responsibility, by leaning deeper into outside and impersonal forces of the federal government for care.
+How does government dependency factor into postmodern thought?
+Simply that, individuals and families are now facilitated to be less personal and local responsibility, by leaning deeper into outside and impersonal forces of the federal government for care.
 Although this time period finds most folks still practicing tremendous virtues of interpersonal responsibility (rallying to one another's needs), the accountability escape hatch was widening with each decade, revealing a hologram of a social entitlement society on the other side.
-(Following WWII, some politicians, itchy to cast the lure, will morph this new terminology for "big government" into the term "entitlement.").
+(Following WWII, some politicians, itchy to cast the lure, would morph this new terminology for "big government" into the term "entitlement.").
 Roosevelt's New Deal summonsed a dramatic controversial shift in dependency, as compared to the interdependent family described at the beginning.

 dogfight

-While the Builder Generation was A) Fighting for necessities in the depression, B)Fighting totalitarian advances toward the U.S. and Europe in WWII, and C) Fighting to save the world from communism during the cold war, (Yes, they had their hands full, and we owe them a HEAP of gratitude!), the urban New Thought philosophers were incubating their ideals through their respective work fields.
+While the Builder Generation was A) Fighting for necessities in the depression, B)Fighting totalitarian advances toward the U.S. and Europe in WWII, and C) Fighting to save the world from communism during the cold war, (Yes, they had their hands full, and we owe them a HEAP of gratitude!), the reclusive New Thought philosophers were incubating their agendas, burrowing themselves in a comfortable modernism oustide the chaos.

 cocoon

-Day after day, as people began allowing technology, government, and corporate caretakers to assume our personal matters (these agencies assuming what was once interdependence between: family, neighbors, and civic accountability), New Thought pioneers languished in private social sanctuaries, beneath a modern age cocoon, sequestered from the growing world tensions of the 1930's and 1940's.
-Where once small town folks of wide eclectic backgrounds relied on each other for support and interaction, urbanites' now relied on impersonal agencies, allowing them the ability to eliminate from their individual social circles -- the rich broad sampling of community interaction found in smaller communities.
+As people began allowing technology, government, and corporate caretakers to assume our personal matters New Thought pioneers languished in private social sanctuaries, beneath a modern age cocoon, sequestered from the growing world tensions of the 1930's and 1940's.
+Where once small town folks of wide eclectic backgrounds relied on each other for support and interaction, urbanites' now relied on impersonal agencies, allowing them to annonymously live their lives, without the rich broad sampling of community interaction found in smaller communities.

 So why would anyone want to eliminate a broad cross-culture for social stimulus?
-The answer is: it's easier.
-Many urbanite followers of New Thought found they could conveniently select relationships "buffet style", simply based on the sheer numbers of their city's population, presenting a higher ratio of like-minded thinkers.
-The modern age offered New Thought urbanites this intoxicating luxury of social sequestration with little accountability to rest of the city population.
-These tailor-made communities were a broad departure from the interdependent community described in "A Better Time," which I wrote of at the beginning.
+Many urbanite followers of New Thought enjoyed conveniently select relationships "buffet style", simply based on the sheer numbers of their city's population, presenting a higher ratio of like-minded thinkers.
+The modern age offered New Thought urbanites this luxury of social sequestration with little accountability to rest of the city population.
+These tailor-made communities were a broad departure from the interdependent community in the late 1800's.
 (The urban social sequestration began the hallmark social delusions embodying later Postmodern subcultures.)
 Social sequestration began seeping into the myriad of hues and lines across all New Thought expressions, reflecting a less multi-dimensional reality.

-This simplistic dimensional outlook was mirrored by New Thought artists as some began experimenting with abstract, somewhat cartoonesque art, (and it was sold as "art" at art prices).
-It looked and felt...fun!
+This simplistic dimensional outlook was mirrored by New Thought artists as some began experimenting with abstract, somewhat cartoonesque art.
+It looked "day-to-day."
+Not too provocative; somewhat whimsical; In some works, edging toward satirical; It evoked...fun.

 1940sart